russpos/baron/README.md

     ];
     ```

- Setup your application in `router.php`.
-You can look at the sample file in this repo, but generally
+3. Setup your application in `router.php`.
+This just tells `baron` the things
+it needs to know, loads your routes, and loads your routes and loads `baron`.
+You can then just start the `Router` to kick off the application.
+You can look
-it looks something like this:
+at the sample file in this repo, but generally it looks something like this:

     ```php
     <?php